-For an Application Type of Major Amendment, the entire application must be completed in accordance with these instructions and any new or updated information must be in bold text or otherwise highlighted for the reviewer.
+For an Application Type of Major Amendment, the entire application must be completed in accordance with these instructions and any new or updated information must be in bold text.

 For an Application Type of Minor Amendment, the General Information, Compliance History, and the Certification for Permit Applicants sections must be completed, at a minimum.
-Additionally, any other section of the application must be completed if the information contained within that section has been updated as part of the amendment, and the updated information must be in bold text or otherwise highlighted for the reviewer.
+Additionally, any other section of the application must be completed if the information contained within that section has been updated as part of the amendment, and the updated information must be in bold text.

-For an Application Type of Renewal, the General Information, Compliance History, and the Certification for Permit Applicants sections must be completed.
-Additionally, the permittee must 1) attach a letter specifying that the previously approved E&S and PCSM Plans have not been revised and an indication of what work has been completed and what work remains on the project site, and 2) submit an updated GIF (Client Information and Certification sections only).
+For an Application Type of Renewal, the General Information, Compliance History and the Certification for Permit Applicants sections must be completed.
+Additionally, the permittee must attach a letter specifying that the previously approved E&S and PCSM Plans have not been revised and an indication of what work has been completed and what work remains on the project site.

 - 1. Applicant Name(s).
-Enter the Applicant Name(s) as it appears on the GIF in the Client section (Organization Name or Registered Fictitious Name). - Application (Appl.)
+Enter the Applicant Name(s) as it appears on the GIF in the Client section (Organization Name or Registered Fictitious Name). - 2.
+Application (Appl.)
 Type.
-Check the appropriate box to indicate whether the application is for a new project (new earth disturbance not covered by an existing DEP/CCD-issued Chapter 102 permit), renewal of an existing Chapter 102 permit, a Major Amendment, or a Minor Amendment.
-If the box for Renewal, Major Amendment or Minor Amendment is checked, enter the Permit ID Number of the permit coverage the applicant seeks to renew or amend. - Primary NAICS Code.
-Provide the appropriate six-digit North American Industry Classification System (NAICS) code that represents the primary economic activity of the project site.
-The NAICS codes can be found on the NAICS section of the U.S. Census Bureau's website at www.census.gov/eos/www/naics (the "Downloads" list on the left side of the screen contains the most recent list). - 4.
-Additional NAICS Code(s).
-Provide any other applicable six-digit NAICS code(s) that represents the economic activity of the project site.
-More than one six-digit code may be entered into the box provided. - 5.
+Check the appropriate box to indicate whether the application is for a new project (new earth disturbance not covered by an existing DEP/CCD-issued Chapter 102 permit), renewal of an existing Chapter 102 permit, a Major Amendment or a Minor Amendment.
+If the box for Renewal, Major Amendment or Minor Amendment is checked, enter the Permit ID Number of the permit coverage the applicant seeks to renew or amend. - 3.
 Project Description.
 Enter a brief narrative of the project in the space provided or otherwise submit an attachment with a description of the project.
-Explain the purpose of the earth disturbance activities and construction objectives for the project.

-NOTE 14 - For applications associated with amendments, provide a detailed description of the changes to the project being sought under the amendment.
+Explain the purpose of the earth disturbance activities and construction objectives for the project. - NOTE 13 For applications associated with amendments, provide a detailed description of the changes to the project being sought under the amendment. - 4.
+Project Activity.
+Check the appropriate box to properly identify the type of earth disturbance activity.
+If the Other box is checked, provide a brief description of the type of earth disturbance activity.